Best air fryer 2025: tried and tested

 Reasons to avoid

-We think the Cuisinart Air Fryer Toaster Oven is the best air fryer if you want the functionality of several appliances in one package.
+The Cuisinart Air Fryer Toaster Oven is the best air fryer if you want the functionality of several appliances in one package.
 In addition to air frying, it can crisp up bagels, roast a 4-pound chicken, and bake a 12-inch pizza.
 There’s no preheat required which adds to the cooking time but saves you a step.
 As it cooks the Cuisinart is very quiet so it won’t prevent you from chatting in the kitchen or having a phone conversation.

-Unlike most air fryers, the Cuisinart isn’t housed in plastic and it’s not shaped like a space capsule or giant egg.
+Unlike a lot of air fryers, the Cuisinart isn’t housed in plastic and it’s not shaped like a space capsule or giant egg.
 Instead, it’s constructed of stainless steel and has a boxy design.
 Not only will it fit neatly on your countertop, it will actually look good.
 The controls aren’t digital which means they’re very straightforward to operate — you simply set the well-marked dials.
 However, there are no pre-programmed settings so you have to refer to the manual for air frying temperatures and times.

 Read our full Cuisinart Air Fryer Toaster Oven review.